php-repos/datatype-documentations/map-class.md

 $result = $map->reduce(fn ($carry, Pair $pair) => $pair->value === 'not-exists' ? $pair : $carry, 'this is carry');
 assert_true('this is carry' === $result);
 ```
----

 ### take

-It takes the first value of the map that passes the given condition and unsets the item from the map.
+It returns the first value of the map that passes the given condition and unsets the item from the map.

-It returns null and keep the map intact when condition does not meet for items.
+It returns `null` and keep the map intact when condition does not meet for items.

 ```php
 public function take(Closure $condition): ?Pair